Cloud incidents API Overview

 Required Permissions

-No permission is required to access Known Issues API
+No permission is required to access Cloud incidents API

 knownIssues.list

-The knownIssues.list method provides a list of all historical and active Known Issues as explained in Manage Known Issues section.
+The knownIssues.list method provides a list of all historical and active cloud incidents.

-You can filter the list by using one or more of the following parameters:
+You can filter the list using the following parameters:

 Min value for a Known Issue's creation time, in milliseconds since the POSIX epoch.
 If set, only Known Issues created after or at this timestamp are returned.